Resharper-tdd-productivity-plugin - Google Code. This is a plugin for the popular Visual Studio Addin Resharper.

 I have complained a lot about how they are constantly chaining their APIs to Resharper and as a result it makes keeping plugins very hard to maintain but they went way out of their way to help.
 I received and email from one of their developers offering to help on my plugin.
 Their was a change made in the latest version of resharp which made my plugin incompatible and their telemetry showed them a pattern with this problem.
 Just this week they made a commit to the source code and updated the project.
+I did not have the time to get into the internals of this change and I was really motivated by their help.
+As a result, if you were using the plugin I recommend you download the latest version and install it!

-Let’s start with a quick recap: Unit tests test individual software components.
-They supply mocks or fake versions of dependencies (such as a database) so that the unit test doesn’t rely on any external code and any failures can be pinpointed exactly.
-Unit testing is central to Test Driven Development – the entire TDD process is driven by unit testing.Integration tests test your entire software stack working together.
 These tests don’t mock or fake anything (they use the real database, and real network connections) and are good at spotting if your unit-tested components aren’t working together as you expected.
 In general, it’s best to put most of your effort into building a solid suite of unit tests, and then adding a few integration tests for each major feature so you can detect any catastrophic incompatibilities or configuration errors before your customers do.
 ASP.NET MVC famously has great support for unit testing.
 Browser automation test scripts are very fragile.
 Recommended TDD Tutorials.
 Moq - Google Code.